Harrington Beach offers, for me, two primary photo opportunities.

 In-season hunting, occurs in the park, though not on the beach areas.

-Being a Wisconsin state property, a park sticker (daily or annual) is required.
+Being a Wisconsin state property, managed by the Wisconsin Department of Natural Resources, a park sticker (daily or annual) is required.
 Neither are that expensive, with the annual being the best buy if you’ll be visiting other state parks/forests.

 To view images from Harrington Beach